General info

 GaTe

 GaTe (Gay Teens, or Gate) are young people who have decided to create a team and organize events for young gays, especially as they are coming out.
-They prepare events for two targets groups: teenagers under the age of 20 and undergraduates under 26.
+They prepare events for two target groups: teenagers under the age of 20 and undergraduates under 26.
 GaTe events last from one to seven days.

 The website is only available in Czech, but many GaTe members can also speak other languages.
 Contact them for more information at info@gejt.cz.